Prime Minister (Replacement) Bill

 Government Spending

-The bill does not directly involve any new government spending.
-The salary of the Prime Minister will simply be transferred to the individual who takes over the role, resulting in no net change to government expenditure.
+The bill does not directly impact government spending.
+The salary of the Prime Minister is simply transferred to the individual assuming the role.
+There is no increase or decrease in the overall budget.

 Groups Affected